Contact

 Also, if the buyer discovers problems prior to the completion of the sale, they may demand that you reduce the price of the property or pay for the problem to be fixed.

-What Are the Most Important Issues to Disclose?
+What Are the Most Important Issues to Disclose When Selling a House?

 Even if you think disclosing certain information may harm your chances of selling your house, it is extremely important to provide all relevant information.
-After all, failure to do so could result in legal action being taken against you.
+Under the Consumer Protection from Unfair Trading Regulations (CPRs), withholding or misrepresenting material facts is illegal and can result in legal action, even years after the sale has completed.

-Important and relevant issues which need disclosing are:
+Below is a detailed breakdown of Important and relevant issues which need disclosing:

 • Flooding issues, whether current or historic